iamjatinchauhan/resources-for-developers/README.md

 **[GameSpot](https://www.gamespot.com/)**|Delivers the best and most comprehensive video game and entertainment coverage, including news, reviews, trailers, walkthroughs and guides.
 **[HackerNoon](https://hackernoon.com/)**|Independent Tech Media Site - Technologists, Software Developers, Bitcoiners, Blockchain Enthusiasts
 **[Inc](https://www.inc.com/)**|Latest issue of Inc. Magazine and get advice, tools, and services that help your small business grow.
+**[Make Use Of](https://www.makeuseof.com/)**|Equip readers like you with the know-how to make the most of today's tech, explained in simple terms that anyone can understand.
 **[MIT Technology Review](https://www.technologyreview.com/)**|Making technology a greater force for good.
 **[Software Engineering Daily](https://softwareengineeringdaily.com/)**|daily updated new related to software **[TechCrunch](https://techcrunch.com/)**|TechCrunch is company specifically reports on the business related to tech, technology news, analysis of emerging trends in tech, and profiling of new tech businesses and products.